awslabs/visual-asset-management-system/DeveloperGuide.md

 }
 ```

+NOTE: GovCloud deployments when the GovCloud configuration setting is true only support v1 of the Cognito lambdas.
+This means that ONLY Access tokens produced by Cognito can be used with VAMS API Calls for authentication/authorization.
+Otherwise both ID and Access tokens can be used for Non-govcloud deployments.

 ### Local Docker Builds - Custom Build Settings

 If you are needing to add custom settings to your local docker builds, such as adding custom SSL CA certificates to get through HTTPS proxies, modify the following docker build files: